tropicbliss/NodeSniper/README.md

 ## Alright, jokes aside:

 This sniper was made because I just wanted to make a sniper for fun.
 It is also easy to use, platform-agnostic, and easily extensible.
-It is however quite a basic sniper at the moment.
-However, it does support Microsoft authentication.
-I am in no way a professional, and don't expect frequent updates.
+It supports Microsoft authentication and combines everything good about other free snipers into a single package.

 ## Credits ❤️

 - [MCsniperPY](https://github.com/MCsniperPY/MCsniperPY) for referencing the APIs used.